NBISweden/sda-services-backup/README.md

 ## S3 backup

-All options needs to be specified in the config file, in the `source` and `destination` S3 config blocks.
+All options need to be specified in the config file, in the `source` and `destination` S3 config blocks.

 ### Backing up an S3 bucket